Documentation

 Extraction pipeline

-The protocol does not mandate a specific extractor, but every conformant pipeline must produce the same shape and obey the same source-traceability rules.
+The protocol does not mandate a specific extractor, but every conformant pipeline must produce the same shape and obey the same source-traceability and language-lock rules.
+The reference implementation is CKF Compiler v1.3.1.

 Pipeline stages

-3. Lift.
+5. Lift (per-chunk LLM call).
 For each chunk, extract entities, concepts, principles, heuristics and rules with explicit source_basis.
+The prompt carries a hard language directive matching the caller's targetLanguage.

 Source-basis labels